 There were a few exceptions.
 "A lot of things were said today that misrepresented our community," said Gibson Lopez, a Colombian convert to Islam and SFMF operations manager.
 However, he did not say how his group was "misrepresented."

 A most unusual rebuttal came from Corey Shearer, outreach lead for Emgage-Florida, a notoriously extreme Muslim political action group that is part of the federation umbrella.
 "I hope you'd be proud of those ... who were named here tonight who may have said things that are inappropriate.
 Listen ...
 I've probably said some things that were wrong," Shearer admitted, adding, "I don't think you should be able to talk about people's speech, and vilify that and condemn them for that speech."

 To make his case, Shearer, an African American, pointed to the forgiveness over time offered to slaveholders and racists, including his alma mater.
 "Georgetown [University] itself is a school that sold 300 slaves in order to expand the school.
 Should they forever be vilified for that?" he asked.
 "This country itself saw me as one-third human.
 Should this country be forever vilified for those actions?"

 Kaufman and his allies were not moved by this analogy.
 Following the hearing, they doubled down on their demands.

 "Once more, we call on School Board members Alexandria Ayala and Erica Whitfield to follow their colleague, Vice Chair Karen Brill, and commit to returning the South Florida Muslim Federation awards and to never have anything to do with the Muslim Federation again," Kaufman wrote.
 "Ayala and Whitfield should stop legitimizing extremism and do the right thing, both for the citizens they serve and national security."

-Benjamin Baird is the director of the Counter-Islamist Grid, a project of the Middle East Forum's Islamism in Politics project.
+Benjamin Baird is the director of the Middle East Forum's Islamism in Politics project.